pact4s

 Examples:

-If your consumer test need that the provider mock server runs on a specific port, you can override mockProviderConfig
+If your consumer test needs the provider mock server to run on a specific address and/or port, you can override mockProviderConfig from RequestResponsePactForger like:

 override val mockProviderConfig: MockProviderConfig = MockProviderConfig.httpConfig("localhost", 9003)